 When it was first released in 2017, Resident Evil 7 was a much-needed rejuvenation for the classic horror franchise.
 Capcom departed from its usual formula in a big way and even took the opportunity to embrace new experiences with PlayStation VR.
 This risk paid off and a large proportion of fans and critics embraced the changes, with a keen eye on what the next game might bring.

-One year on from Resident Evil 7's release, and after its DLC has come and gone, we think it’s a good time to peek around the corner and have a look at what the future of the franchise might look like.
+Two years on from Resident Evil 7's release, and shortly after a very successful Resident Evil 2 remake, we think it’s a good time to peek around the corner and have a look at what the future of the franchise might look like.

 Whether it’s called Resident Evil 8 or not, we know that Resident Evil 7’s executive producer Jun Takeuchi has said plans for a sequel are “already in motion.”
 In light of that, we’ve gathered everything we know about Resident Evil 8 right here.